UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

              <Label.VerticalOptions>LayoutOptions.CenterAndExpand</Label.VerticalOptions>
       </Label>
 ```

+This is using the **element property** syntax as opposed to **attribute syntax**.
+Note the dot in the element name.
+To XML, this means nothing special.
+To XAML, it means it's a element property (i.e. an element that represents a property).
+Remember that XAML is a language built using (legally formed) XML.

 The attribute `x:Name` was left as an attribute.
 > `x:Name` is not a property of the class `Label`.